hasura/graphql-engine/graphql/manual/queries/nested-object-queries.rst

 Nested object queries
 =====================

-You can use the object (1:1) or array (1:many) :doc:`relationships <../schema/relationships/index>` defined in your schema to make a nested query i.e. fetch data for a type along with data from a nested or related type.
+You can use the object (one-to-one) or array (one-to-many) :doc:`relationships <../schema/relationships/index>` defined in your schema to make a nested query i.e. fetch data for a type along with data from a nested or related type.

 Query using an array relationship
 ---------------------------------